 Great news indeed.
 It just goes to show that not all (local) government decisions are made by numpties, or based on policies that bear little resemblance to the needs of real people and real situations.

 I grew up in Selkirk, in the Scottish Borders, where we didn’t have a cinema.
 Our closest was the Kingsway in Galashiels, which before it was the Capitol, and before that the Playhouse.
 (You can see photos here.)
 It is now called the Pavillion, and thankfully they did away with the garish 1970s-style facade.
-I remember when the plans were mooted to reopen the Kingsway as the Pavillion I read in our local newspaper that they were converting the space from one screen to four screens.
+I remember when the plans were mooted to reopen the Kingsway as the Pavillion I read in that they were converting the space from one screen to four screens.
 I began telling people that that simply meant they’d have one cinema and three televisions in the foyer!